How to Install T Nuts (3 Easy Methods + Pro Tips)

 Always be cautious and careful when using any power tool.
 Make sure you know what you’re doing and take all necessary safety precautions while working with power tools.
 Safety comes first!

-What is a T nut and How to use it?
+What is a T Nut (and How to Use It in Woodworking)

 You can come across multiple names while looking for a T nut – e.g. a tee nut, claw nut, rivet nut, hammer nut, insert nut, and more.
 And they all can refer to the same type of nut.
 A T nut is a nut with a prolonged body ending in a flange that often has prongs that dig into the wood piece as the T nut is being tightened down from the opposite side.